 Courtney graduated from Tech Tech University in May 2020 with a degree in Multidisciplinary studies.
 She was also involved in greek life as a Pi Beta Phi.

-Before coming to High Point Village, Courtney taught at a private school here in Lubbock!
-She had the privilege of working with elementary students that had a learning disability and has always loved the reward of teaching and building relationships with her students.
-Courtney also recently started my own online boutique called woven worthy.
+Before coming to High Point Village, Courtney taught at a private school here in Lubbock where she had the privilege of working with elementary students who had learning disabilities.
+She has always loved the reward of teaching and building relationships with her students.
+Courtney also recently started her own online boutique called woven worthy.